424 N. Central Ave. (between 1st and Central avenues, just north of Van Buren Street/Central Station)

-- Fair Trade Cafe now open in historic A. E. England Building: Monday - Friday 7a.m.-3 p.m.
+Fair Trade Cafe is open on the ground floor of the park's historic A. E. England Building: Monday - Friday 7a.m.-3 p.m.

-The Civic Space also boasts historic building space.
-A renovated city-owned building, commonly referred to as the A.E.
-England Building (424 N. Central Ave.) for the business formerly housed there, offers space for meetings, presentations, small banquets, art events, classes, offices and restrooms.
-Arizona State University and the Phoenix Parks and Recreation Department will collaborate to manage and program the building.
+Civic Space Park's historic hosts the A.E.
+England Building Gallery (424 N. Central Ave.) a local art space.
+The building, named for the business formerly housed there, offers space for meetings, presentations, small banquets, art events, and classes.
+Arizona State University and the Phoenix Parks and Recreation Department collaboratively manage and plan programs.

 For park inquiries and rental information, please click here to email or call 602-262-7490.
 If you are requesting additional information on reserving the AE England Building at Civic Space or the park stage, please complete the form below so that staff can assist you with your request.

 You can either print it off and bring in a completed copy, or fax it to (602) 732-2617, or e-mail a copy to: firstname.lastname@example.org

 Subscribe to Civic Space Events & Activities email list here